franciellyferreira/franciellyferreira/README.md

 ### Hi there 👋 I'm Fran

+- 😄 I'm brazilian.
-- 😄 I'm Brazilian, backend software developer.
+- 💻 I'm working was a backend software developer.
 - 🌱 I'm learning Javascript and Nodejs.
 - 🤔 I'm looking for people to translate and collaborate with the project [#design-apis-guide](https://github.com/franciellyferreira/design-apis-guide) (see issues).